Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/DGSE_NullVastation_Challenge.md

 Validation format: RM{/items/bottle.html?sort=true:cross-site scripting:www.root-me.org:/etc/passwd}
 ```

-At first my strategy was to proceed backward, I wanted to look at wich file enable the persistance (i will maybe find an ip link to it ?)
+At first my strategy was to proceed backward, I wanted to look at which file enable the persistance (i will maybe find an ip link to it ?)

-After diging into the system log I found this file `/root/.0x00/pwn3d-by-nullv4stati0n.sh` used by `web-app`
+After digging into the system log I found this file `/root/.0x00/pwn3d-by-nullv4stati0n.sh` used by `web-app`

-I immediatly understand that this was the persistence script however I was unable to link it to an ip so I go back into Apache Log, my new strategy was to find wich ip make the most request, maybe the hacker use fuzzing tool ?
-And I quicly find this IP : `10.143.17.101`
+I immediatly understand that this was the persistence script however I was unable to link it to an ip so I go back into Apache Log, my new strategy was to find which ip make the most request, maybe the hacker use fuzzing tool ?
+And I quickly find this IP : `10.143.17.101`

-after analyzing this IP actions, i was then able to now wich vulnerability were used :
+after analyzing this IP actions, i was then able to now which vulnerability were used :

 He first use the Improper Control of Filename for Include/Require Statement (**CWE-98**) for his LFI

 Then he use it for uploading malicious code (**CWE-434**) in order to execute command.

-Like that he was able to download `s1mpl3-r3vsh3ll-vps.sh` from `163.172.67.201` (execution fo code **CWE-78**)
+Like that he was able to download `s1mpl3-r3vsh3ll-vps.sh` from `163.172.67.201` (execution of code **CWE-78**)

 for the flag i needed the CWE of the first and second vulnerability used instead of Request and vulnerabilty :